-Former Kansas State standout Andre Coleman returned to his alma mater prior to the 2013 season to tutor the Wildcat wide receivers, and he didn't waste any time making an impact.
+Former Kansas State standout Andre Coleman returned to his alma mater prior to the 2013 season to tutor the Wildcat wide receivers, and he hasn’t wasted any time making an impact.

-A four-year letterwinner at wide receiver under Bill Snyder from 1990-93, Coleman coached a position group in 2013 that recorded the most receptions and yards ever by a Snyder-coached team and the fifth-most touchdowns in Snyder's 22 years at the helm of the Wildcats.
+A four-year letterwinner at wide receiver under Bill Snyder from 1990-93, Coleman has coached a position group that recorded the most receptions and yards ever by a Snyder-coached team in 2013 before shattering both those marks in 2014 with 230 receptions for 3,097 yards.

-The group was led by All-American Tyler Lockett, who ranked 11th nationally with 105.2 receiving yards per game and 19th in the NCAA with 11 touchdown receptions.
-Lockett, who was a candidate for the Biletnikoff Award, set the school's single-game receiving yardage record at Texas (237) before smashing his own mark later in the season against Oklahoma (278).
-The junior, who holds two of the school's five 200-yard receiving games, also tied the single-game school record with three receiving touchdowns on three occasions.
-The 2013 Big 12 Special Teams Player of the Year thanks in part to Coleman, Lockett obliterated the school's single-game all-purpose yardage record with 440 against Oklahoma, a mark that ranked as the fifth-most in FBS history.
+The 2013 group was paced by Lockett, who ranked 11th nationally with 105.2 receiving yards per game and 19th in the NCAA with 11 touchdown receptions en route to All-America honors.
+Lockett, who was a candidate for the Biletnikoff Award, set the school’s single-game receiving yardage record at Texas (237) before smashing his own mark later in the season against Oklahoma (278).
+He also tied the single-game school record with three receiving touchdowns on three occasions.
+The 2013 Big 12 Special Teams Player of the Year thanks in part to Coleman, Lockett obliterated the school’s single-game all-purpose yardage record with 440 against Oklahoma, a mark that ranked as the fifth-most in FBS history.

-Although Lockett was the driving force behind Coleman's successful receiving corps, he was hardly the lone threat as senior Tramaine Thompson and junior Curry Sexton gave the Wildcats solid No. 2 and 3 options for Coleman.
-Thompson, who left K-State No. 12 on the all-time receiving list, was an Honorable Mention All-Big 12 kick returner thanks to Coleman's tutelage, while he and Sexton teamed with Lockett on two occasions during the year for double 100-yard receiving games, just the eighth and ninth occurrences in school history.
+Although Lockett was the driving force behind Coleman’s successful receiving corps in 2013, he was hardly the lone threat as Sexton and senior Tramaine Thompson gave the Wildcats solid No. 2 and 3 options for Coleman.
+Thompson, who left K-State No. 12 on the all-time receiving list, was an Honorable Mention All-Big 12 kick returner thanks to Coleman’s tutelage.

 Prior to returning to K-State, Coleman spent the previous three seasons on head coach and former K-State offensive lineman Eric Wolford’s staff at Youngstown State.
 In 2011 and 2012 at Youngstown State, Coleman worked with no seniors and only one junior as he coached multiple freshmen and sophomores who were called into action early in their careers to the tune of 109 total receptions by underclassmen.
 He helped YSU post a 7-4 record, including a 31-17 victory at Pittsburgh, which served as the school’s first-ever victory over a BCS opponent.